llagerlof/aduanizer/README.md

   -o  output data to the specified file
 ```

-## Usage
+## Basic usage

 The example below exports from a production database all books from the year 2014 into an YML file, then imports this file into another database used in an staging environment.

 ### Mapping tables

-The first step is to create a `map` file describing the database relationships between the tables that are going to the be exported.
+The first step is to create a `map` file describing the database relationships between the tables that are going to be exported.

-Example map.yml:
+This is the file `map.yml` for this example:

 ```
 - table: book